Delta Phi Epsilon (social)

-Delta Phi Epsilon (ΔΦΕ or DPhiE) is an international sorority founded on March 17, 1917 at New York University Law School in Manhattan.
+Delta Phi Epsilon (ΔΦΕ or DPhiE) is a sorority founded on March 17, 1917 at New York University Law School in Manhattan.
 It is one of 26 social sororities that form the National Panhellenic Conference.
-It has 110 active chapters, three of which are located in Canada, making the sorority an international organization.
+It has 109 active chapters, two of which are located in Canada, making the sorority an international organization.

 History

-On March 17, 1917, at the New York University School of Law, then known as Washington Square College Law, five women founded the Delta Phi Epsilon Sorority: Dorothy Cohen Schwartzman, Ida Bienstock Landau, Minna Goldsmith Mahler, Eva Effron Robin, and Sylvia Steierman Cohn.
+Delta Phi Epsilon Sorority was established on March 17, 1917, at the New York University School of Law, then known as Washington Square College Law, in New York City, New York.
+Its five founders were Sylvia Steierman Cohn, Ida Bienstock Landau, Minna Goldsmith Mahler, Eva Effron Robin, and Dorothy Cohen Schwartzman.

 A factor in founding the sorority was to create one accepting of all races and religions, and they were the first non-sectarian social sorority to do so.
-These five women, collectively called the DIMES by the Sorority as an abbreviation of their first names, wanted to "promote good fellowship among the women students among the various colleges in the country...to create a secret society composed of these women based upon their good moral character, regardless of nationality or creed...to have distinct chapters at various colleges".
+These five women, collectively called the DIMES by the sorority as an abbreviation of their first names (Dorothy, Ida, Minna, Eva, and Sylvia), wanted to "promote good fellowship among the women students among the various colleges in the country...to create a secret society composed of these women based upon their good moral character, regardless of nationality or creed...to have distinct chapters at various colleges".

 Five years later, in 1922, Delta Phi Epsilon was officially incorporated under the state laws of New York and that same year became an international sorority by placing its Epsilon chapter at McGill University in Canada.
+In 1947, it became an associate member of the National Panhellenic Conference, becoming a full member in 1951.

-As of 2021 there are more than 67,000 members of Delta Phi Epsilon.
+As of 2021, there are more than 67,000 members of Delta Phi Epsilon.
+Its headquarters are in Philadelphia, Pennsylvania.